 Concentration by location for loans and advances is measured based on the location of the borrower.
-Concentration by location for investment securities is measured based on the location of the issuer of the security.
-Concentration by location for other assets is measured based on the location of the third parties involved.
-Concentration by location for cash and cash equivalents is measured based on the location of the Banks' headquarters.
+Concentration by location for investment securities is measured based on the location of the third parties involved.
+Concentration by location for cash and cash equivalents is measured based on the location of the third parties involved.
+Concentration by location for cash and cash equivalents is measured based on the location of the Banks' headquarters